-The Dartmouth Campus had 6,540 FTE undergraduate and 1,226 FTE graduate students enrolled in Fall 2015.
-During the 2014-2015 academic year, 31 undergraduate certificates, 1,362 bachelor's and 550 advanced degrees/certificates were conferred.
-The most recent edition of U.S. News and World Report's ("U.S. News") "America's Best Colleges" ranks UMass Dartmouth as the number two public regional university in New England.
+The Dartmouth Campus had 6,290 FTE undergraduate and 1,268 FTE graduate students enrolled in Fall 2016.
+During the 2015-2016 academic year, 36 undergraduate certificates, 1,385 bachelor's and 543 advanced degrees/certificates were conferred.
+In the most recent edition of the U.S. News "America's Best Colleges" report, UMass Dartmouth achieved a National Tier 1 designation for the first time in its history, rising from its previous designation as a regional university.
 The College of Engineering is listed among the best undergraduate engineering programs in the country, as are the online programs.
-The Dartmouth Campus, which is implementing its strategic plan, UMASSDTRANSFORM2020, weaves the research, academic, creative and community service activities of faculty and graduate students into the undergraduate experience and into the economic and cultural life of southeastern Massachusetts and beyond.
-Areas of focus for the strategic plan include marine science, law and public policy, K-12 schools, healthcare, economic development and the creative economy.
+The Dartmouth Campus, which is implementing its strategic plan, UMassDTransform2020, weaves the research, academic, creative and community service activities of faculty and graduate students into the undergraduate experience and into the economic and cultural life of southeastern Massachusetts and beyond.
+Areas of focus for the strategic plan include marine science, law and public policy, K-12 education, healthcare and economic development.

-In the summer of 2015, the University began construction of the Charlton College Learning Pavilion providing approximately 22,000 square feet of needed classrooms, meeting spaces, an auditorium and technology-enhanced space.
+In Fall 2016, the Dartmouth campus opened the Charlton College Learning Pavilion providing approximately 22,000 square feet of classrooms, meeting spaces, an auditorium and technology-enhanced space.
 In October 2015, the University broke ground on the \$55 million expansion of its School for Marine Science and Technology in New Bedford and launched its Center for Innovation and Entrepreneurship in Fall River to strengthen the connections between UMass Dartmouth research and regional economic development.